plebnet-dev/plebnet-compose/docs/build.md

 ...
 ```

-This way of building is fine when there is only one image.
-We'll see in a moment how to do this with `compose`
+This way of building is suitable when there is only one image, but it quickly becomes cumbersome when dealing with multiple related images and services.
+We'll see in a moment how to handle this with `compose` [Compose](compose.html).